Office Clearance Guide

 You can donate to a charity or directly to a person or commercial organisation.
 There’s no magic on why or who – it’s obviously entirely up to you.

 You can also try online platforms like Freegle and Freecycle.
 Or if your item is of low value but still reusable, then post it on LoveJunk at £10 or £20 to help cover the transport costs of the person picking up.
+Try our Guide to Freecycle for detailed information on how to use it.

 Unlike domestic furniture, the second-hand market for office furniture tends to be far stronger if you have larger numbers of items, rather than just one or two.
 In other words, 20+ desks of the same type and size as opposed to 3 that are each very different.
 This is because buyers are normally looking to fit out a whole office rather than just get one desk.